 While Invisalign pain is mild, there are a few things you can do to make your aligners more comfortable.

 The most important thing is to continue wearing your aligners.
-Sure, it’s tempting to pop them out when they start to ache, but you have to keep wearing them if you want to discomfort to subside.
+Sure, it’s tempting to take them out when they start to ache, but you have to keep wearing them if you want the discomfort to subside.
 You also don’t want to prolong treatment.

 If the pain feels somewhat different to what you expect, it could be a gum or tooth problem.
 Be sure to keep up good oral hygiene practice and book an appointment with your general dentist if the pain persists.

 Keep in mind that tooth discomfort or pain is a sign that the Invisalign treatment is doing what it should.
-People tend to get incredible results from this treatment.
+People tend to get incredible results from this treatment in as little as sixth month.
 So, just remember how amazing your smile – and your confidence – will be when the treatment comes to an end.